-- How does the bonnet open (Key, one pull latch, two pull latch; where is the secondary release?) - 2.
-Oil (does the oil require a physical check using the dipstick or is it checked via a computer? - Engine coolant (visual inspection of the header tank, if it is below the level required add the correct mixed coolant).
-Modern cooling systems contain a

-- chemical mix which is more efficient than water alone and has corrosion inhibiting properties.
-If it has lost fluid why?
-This may be a problem. - 4.
-Brake fluid (a physical check of the reservoir will show the level).
-If the level is low why?
-Could it be the brake pads are close to the wear limit, or do you have a leak? - Clutch fluid (physical check of fluid as above). - Screen wash (Keep level topped up with suitable mix to prevent freezing and assist in cleaning). - 7.
-Is everything as you expect it to be, no loose items or leaks visible.
+- Oil (does the oil require a physical check using a dipstick or is it checked via a computer or sight glass.
+You need to know the checking process as some machines are very easy to overfill) - 2.
+Engine coolant if used (visual inspection of the header tank, if it is below the level required add the correct mixed coolant.
+Modern cooling systems contain a chemical mix which is more efficient than water alone and has corrosion inhibiting properties).
+If it has lost fluid why, this may be a problem. - 3.
+Brake fluid (a physical check of the reservoir will show the level) If the level is low why?
+Could it be the brake pads are close to the wear limit, or do you have a leak? - 4.
+Clutch fluid (As above) - 5.
+Drive Train (chain, belt or shaft.
+Check as per handbook instructions) - Is everything as you expect it to be, no loose items or leaks visible. - 7.
+Levers and pedals (do they move freely)